Bill Swancutt

 William Swancutt (born September 4, 1982) is an American former professional football player who was a defensive end in the National Football League (NFL) for three seasons.
 He played college football for Oregon State University, and was recognized as the conference player of the year.
-He was chosen by the Detroit Lions in the sixth round of the 2005 NFL Draft.
+He was chosen by the Detroit Lions in the sixth round of the 2005 NFL draft.

-Early years
+Early life

 He was born in Salem, Oregon, and attended Sprague High School in Salem.
 He was recognised as a Super Prep All-American in 2000 and a Tacoma News-Tribune Northwest Nugget.
 Swancutt was awarded the MVP of the Valley League twice and earned class 4A's defensive player of the year.
 He also played a number of other sports while at the school including; basketball and baseball.